hovissimo/node-red-firebase/README.md

 It's easiest to see what's going on if you have the live Firebase view open in another browser window while you interact with the flows.

 ## Bugs, questions, contribute
 - **Found a bug?** Please submit issues to the [Github issue tracker](https://github.com/vergissberlin/node-red-contrib-firebase/issues).
 - **Have questions?** Please use [Gitter](https://gitter.im/vergissberlin/node-red-contrib-firebase?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) to get in contact with me
 - **Wanna contribute?** Please make a [fork](https://github.com/vergissberlin/node-red-contrib-firebase#fork-destination-box) an send me an pull request.

+## Thanks
+Special thanks to
+- Dave Conway-Jones and Nick O'Leary from IBM, founders of Node-RED.
+- [hvissimo](https://github.com/hovissimo) for base of the Firebase node.

 ---

 **Glossary <a id="glossary"></a>**

 1. *[PM2](https://github.com/Unitech/pm2) Firebase is a cloud services provider and backend as a service company based in San Francisco, California.
 The company makes a number of products for software developers building mobile or web applications.*